What are the most exciting upcoming IPOs 2023 and beyond?

 More than $4 trillion in assets are managed on the Addepar platform, trusted by more than 850 firms, including family offices, financial advisors, and institutional investors.

-Addepar has not raised new funds since June 2021.
-That was a Series F round, suggesting the company may be ready to IPO when market conditions improve.
+Addepar has not raised new funds since June 2021, when it raised a Series F round, suggesting the company may be ready to IPO when market conditions improve.
+However, its valuation is down from the last funding round, suggesting patience or, possibly, an acquisition.

 Read more about the Addepar IPO.